-When managing developer sandboxes, each customer can independently provision up to five sandboxes at any given time that reflect their existing enterprise plan.
+When managing developer sandboxes, each customer can independently provision up to ten sandboxes at any given time that reflect their existing plan.
 In addition, admins can request that previously-existing sandbox EIDs be rolled into their sandbox management page.
 Please contact your CSM for more information.

 What, if any, feature restrictions and limits are applied to sandboxes?

 A sandbox reflects the customer's paid plan.
 As such, any feature sets or limitations mimic those offered in the respective enterprise plan.
 These features and limits apply to all aspects of the Box environment including:

 - Files, folders